Bild von Gerd Altmann auf Pixabay

 Copyright infringement on YouTube?
 Why a warning is absolutely necessary before a preliminary injunction and what you should bear in mind.

 This was clarified in a recent case by the Regional Court of Cologne (judgment of July 22, 2024, Ref.
 14 O 192/24).
 A media company had rights of use to a video that had been uploaded to YouTube without permission.
 After the company initiated the YouTube strike procedure and the YouTuber objected, YouTube demanded proof in court.
-The media company then applied for an injunction – but without a prior warning.
+The media company then applied for an interim injunction – but without prior warning.

 YouTube complaint procedure does not replace a warning letter